-Imagine a situation where a plaintiff is driving down the road, and is suddenly cut off by a person who runs through a stop sign on a side street.
+Imagine a case in which a plaintiff is driving down the road, and is suddenly cut off by a person who runs through a stop sign on a side street.
 The plaintiff slams on her brakes, and is able to avoid striking that car.
 However, the plaintiff is rear – ended by another driver who was not paying attention to the events in front of his car.
-The plaintiff may be able to bring an action against both drivers – the one who cut her off and the one who rear-ended her – on the basis that their negligent acts, although independent, were both proximate causes of her injuries.
+The plaintiff may be able to bring an action against both drivers – the driver who cut her off and the driver who rear-ended her – on the basis that their negligent acts, although independent, were both proximate causes of her injuries.

 For example, a person driving a car has a general duty to conduct the car in a safe and responsible manner.
 If a driver runs through a red light, the driver violates that duty.
 As it is foreseeable that running a red light can result in a car crash, and that people are likely to be injured in such a collision, the driver will be liable in negligence for any injuries that in fact result to others in a collision resulting from the running of the red light.

-Minors are typically held to a different standard of care than adults.
-For example, a minor's negligence may be evaluated against what reasonably careful person of the same age, mental capacity and experience would exercise under the same or similar circumstances.
-Very young minors (e.g., minors under the age of seven) are typically presumed to be incapable of negligence.
+When alleged to have caused injury through their negligent acts, minors may be held to a different standard of care than adults.
+Often, a minor's negligence will be evaluated against what reasonably careful person of the same age, mental capacity and experience would exercise under the same or similar circumstances.
+Very young minors (for example, minors under the age of seven) are typically presumed to be incapable of negligence.

 Most jurisdictions also consider the fact that minors act upon childish instincts and impulses when considering injuries to minors.
-As a consequence, a defendant knew or should have known that a child (or children) were present, or were likely to be present, in the vicinity, the defendant may required to exercise greater vigilance.
-By way of example, a person driving by an unfenced playground where children often play baseball should be on alert that a child may impulsively chase a ball into the street.
+For example, if a defendant knows or should have known that a child (or children) were present, or were likely to be present, in the vicinity, the defendant may required to exercise greater vigilance than would be required if children were not present.
+Accordingly, a person driving by an unfenced playground where children often play baseball should be on alert that a child may impulsively chase a ball into the street.

-When comparative negligence applies, the damages a plaintiff is awarded will be reduced in proportion with the plaintiff's fault for his own injuries. (e.g., a jury determines a plaintiff's damages to be $100,000.00, and finds that the plaintiff is 40% at fault.
-The plaintiff would thus be awarded $60,000 against the defendant.)
+When comparative negligence applies, the damages a plaintiff is awarded will be reduced in proportion with the plaintiff's fault for his or her own injuries.
+For example, if a jury determines a plaintiff's damages to be $100,000.00, and finds that the plaintiff is 40% at fault.
+The plaintiff would be awarded $60,000 against the defendant.

 Vicarious liability occurs when one person is held responsible for the negligence of another.
-Typically, this applies in an employment context, where the employer (master) is responsible for the negligent acts of the employee (servant) which occur within the context of the employment relationship.
+Vicarious liability often arises in an employment context, where the employer (master) is legally responsible for the negligent acts of the employee (servant) that occur within the context of the employment relationship.
 For example, an employer may be liable for an accident caused by an employee as the result of the negligent operation of a delivery vehicle.
-(More information on liability in agency relationships can be found in this associated article.)